Merovex/pandoc-book/README.md

 * HTML - Suitable for preview in a browser.
 * MOBI - Suitable for release on Amazon's ebook platform.
 * PDF - Using LaTeX in the default form factor for Amazon publishing (6"x9")

+Pandoc Novel leverages the git tag for versioning of the file.

 ## Configuration